sschnug/MaxNormRegCollaborativeFiltering_SGD/README.md

   - a bit of work; but not that hard to implement in python
 - [HOGWILD!](http://i.stanford.edu/hazy/victor/Hogwild/)
   - much harder to implement in python as one needs a good understanding of lock-free parallelization (easier using C/C++ & OpenMP)
+- *Bonus-remark:* Last time i checked, the links above provided the original Netflix-competition dataset which is hard to obtain nowadays (was taken down; probably after some scientists deanonymized the data using external resources as IMDB-data)

 For more user-friendly variance-reduction techniques (less hyper-parameter tuning needed), see:
 - [libmf](https://www.csie.ntu.edu.tw/~cjlin/libmf/)